-Video Shows Sacramento Police Shoot Unarmed Black Man In Grandparents' Backyard
+Video Shows Sacramento Police Shooting Unarmed Black Man In Grandparents' Backyard

 Sacramento police officers shot and killed 22-year-old Stephon Clark, a father of two who was unarmed, in the backyard of his grandparents' home on Sunday night.